DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-10-07-filterable-find-concept.md

 In the current Find postgraduate teacher training (Find) service, users are given a series of questions to answer before getting to the search results page.
 In the [browse concept](/find-teacher-training/enhancing-the-browse-concept-prototype/) we have been developing, users reach the search results page by clicking links.

-To help test the validity of these two journeys, we built a concept that removed the need for the question and link pages, and focused the user on a complete list of courses they can search and filter.
+To help test the validity of these two journeys, we built a prototype that removed the need for the question and link pages, and focused the user on a complete list of courses, which they can search and filter.

 ## What we changed